jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-SBDG has simplified the setup of VMware GemFire logging.
+[spring-boot-gemfire-name] has simplified the setup of [vmware-gemfire-name] logging.
 You need only declare the `org.springframework.geode:spring-geode-starter-logging` dependency on your Spring Boot application classpath.